videojs/http-streaming/docs/intro.md

 - Delivered over HTTP(S): it uses the standard application protocol of the web to deliver all its data
 - Segmented: longer videos are broken up into smaller chunks which can be downloaded independently and switched between at runtime

 A standard HLS stream consists of a *Master Playlist* which references one or more *Media Playlists*.
-Each Media Playlist contains references one or more sequential video segments.
+Each Media Playlist contains one or more sequential video segments.
 All these components form a logical hierarchy that informs the player of the different quality levels of the video available and how to address the individual segments of video at each of those levels:

 ![HLS Format](hls-format.png)